 Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
-Do not take your medicine more often than directed.\n\nTalk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 12 years old for selected conditions, precautions do apply.\n\nPatients over 60 years old may have a stronger reaction and need a smaller dose.
+Do not take your medicine more often than directed.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Keep out of the reach of children.\n\nStore at room temperature, between 15 and 25 degrees C (59 and 77 degrees F).
+Store at room temperature, between 15 and 25 degrees C (59 and 77 degrees F).
 Keep away from heat and light.
 Throw away any unused medicine after the expiration date.

 What does the pill look like?

-clemastine, Sandoz Inc, 2.68mg
+clemastine, Sandoz Inc. a Novartis Company, 2.68mg

-clemastine, Teva Pharmaceuticals USA Inc, 2.68mg
+clemastine, Teva Pharmaceuticals USA, 2.68mg

 clemastine, Publix Super Markets, Inc, 1.34mg